-Brenda Gregoline, ELS, manages the copyediting team for 5 of the Archives Journals, and is a member of the committee that writes and updates the AMA Manual of Style.
-She is a member of the Council of Science Editors and has worked in scientific publishing for nearly 15 years.
-In this 3-part series, she reports on the most frequent mistakes authors make when submitting manuscripts to JAMA and the Archives Journals, and lets us in on what drives copy editors crazy.
+In this 3-part series, Brenda Gregoline, a member of the committee that writes and updates the AMA Manual of Style, reports on the most frequent mistakes authors make when submitting manuscripts to JAMA and the Archives Journals.
+She lets us in on what drives copy editors crazy.
 Read part one here and part two here.

 It’s impossible to expect authors to absorb all the information in the thousand-page AMA Manual of Style–they’re just trying to get published, and it’s our job to help them.
 Here, in classic top-10-list reverse order, are the top 10 editorial problems we see in our submitted and accepted manuscripts, compiled by committee and editorialized upon by me.
 In Part I we discussed filling out author forms, omitting “behind the scenes” stuff, and generally making life difficult for the copy editor.
 In Part II we discussed common punctuation and style mistakes, errors of grandiosity, and wacky references.
 Today we discuss the final 4 in our top-10 list of most frequent mistakes.

 In scientific publication, it is not acceptable to submit a report of original research to multiple journals at the same time.
 Journal editors are likely to be more disturbed by this if it looks deliberate rather than like a simple mistake (not realizing that a foreign-language journal “counts,” for example) or if the case is debatable (a small section of results was published in another paper, but the new paper adds tons of new material).
 Remember those forms from the 10th most common mistake?
 One of them asks about previous submission or publication.
 We need authors to be up-front about any other articles in the pipeline, even if (especially if) they’re not sure if they might constitute duplicate publication.